It's a Condition

 It's a Condition is the first studio album by American new wave band Romeo Void, released in 1981.
 It was released on CD by Wounded Bird Records, together with Strange Language, Debora Iyall's 1986 solo album, in July 2007, and digitally in 2011.
 The cover artwork was by Debora Iyall.

+Reception

+NME said, "like most debut albums, it unsatisfactory when viewed alongside the live show.
+Despite this, it is the most exciting disc of the year to date - much of which is due to Iyall's lyrical visions and images as she journeys through an urban vacuum."

 Track listing

 All songs written by Debora Iyall, Peter Woods, and Frank Zincavage, except where noted.